TheOdinProject/curriculum/javascript/organizing_your_javascript_code/organizing_code_with_objects.md

 ### Objects As Machines

-Sometimes, you may want to create objects that embody complex concepts rather actual, physical items- similar to the RPS game above.
+Sometimes, you may want to create objects that embody complex concepts rather actual, physical items - similar to the RPS game above.
 Objects can be used to represent almost anything you can think of, and it's impossible to give a comprehensive list of examples.
 However, a few examples might be:

 - An object that manages other objects, such as an "inventory" object that contains a list of items, and actions that can be done with those items.
 - An object that can listen for events that happen, and respond appropriately (think of `.addEventListener` on DOM elements)